jsade/atlas-markdown/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### Disclaimer

+This project is an independent open-source tool and is not affiliated with, endorsed by, or sponsored by Atlassian Corporation Pty Ltd.

+_All Atlassian product names, logos, and brands mentioned in this repository (including but not limited to Jira, Confluence, Bitbucket, Trello, and Statuspage) are the property of Atlassian Corporation Pty Ltd. All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them._

+_This tool is designed for personal use to create offline copies of publicly available documentation.
+Users are responsible for complying with Atlassian's Terms of Service and any applicable usage policies when accessing their documentation._